Hillburn, New York: History

-Thurgood Marshall

 In 1943, the attorney Thurgood Marshall won a disparity case regarding integration of the schools of Hillburn, 11 years before his landmark case of Brown v.
 Board of Education.
 He represented the village's African-American parents.
 In 2010, the state legislature designated May 17 as Thurgood Marshall Day in honor of his work in civil rights.
 Mixed-race children who lived in the town of Ramapo attended the Brook School in Hillburn, a wood structure that did not have a library, indoor bathrooms or gymnasium.
 The Main School was reserved for white children and included a gymnasium, a library and indoor plumbing.
-It is now used as the headquarters of the Suffern Central School District.
-The Rockland African Diaspora Heritage Center in Pomona, New York, has an exhibit of artifacts and photographs loaned by a student who attended the Brook School.
-The student went on to college, and eventually taught English and history.

 Geography

 Hillburn is adjacent to the New Jersey border, on the southeastern edge of the Ramapo Mountains.
 It is immediately south of Harriman and Sterling Forest state parks.
 The village is bisected by the Ramapo River.
 According to the United States Census Bureau, the village has a total area of 2.2 sqmi, of which 2.2 sqmi is land and 0.04 sqmi, or 0.89%, is water.